-More specifically, the educational aims of the Environmental Studies program are to:
+More specifically, the overall educational aims of the Environmental Studies program are to:

-- Provide students with an understanding of the structure and functioning of natural systems and of their role in supporting life and human activities; - Provide students with an understanding of the close interconnections between human societies and natural systems, of the anthropogenic causes of environmental problems and of the social, economic, political and health implications of human interactions with the environment; - Provide students the necessary background for fully understanding the principles and dimensions of sustainability and the ability to apply them in addressing environmental issues in an integrated manner; - Provide students with an understanding of the complex nature of environmental issues and of the need for an interdisciplinary approach in studying and addressing them, drawing from both the natural and the social sciences; - Develop students' cognitive, practical and transferable skills that will enable them to effectively and responsibly address environmental challenges in an increasingly complex world and to succeed as professionals;

-• Develop students' cognitive, practical and transferable skills necessary for postgraduate study.
+- Provide students with an understanding of the structure and functioning of natural systems and of their role in supporting life and human activities. - Provide students with an understanding of the close interconnections between human societies and natural systems, of the anthropogenic causes of environmental problems including climate change and of the social, economic, political and health implications of human interactions with the environment. - Provide students the necessary background for fully understanding the principles and dimensions of sustainability and the ability to apply them in addressing environmental issues in an integrated manner - Provide students with an understanding of the complex nature of environmental issues and of the need for an interdisciplinary approach in studying and addressing them, drawing from both the natural and the social sciences. - Develop students' intellectual (cognitive), practical, technical and transferable skills that will enable them to effectively and responsibly address environmental challenges in an increasingly complex world and to succeed as professionals. - Develop students' intellectual (cognitive), practical and transferable skills necessary for postgraduate study.